mlflow/mlflow/docs/source/models.rst

 The ``python_function`` :ref:`model format <pyfunc-filesystem-format>` is defined as a directory structure containing all required data, code, and configuration.

+The :py:mod:`mlflow.pyfunc` module defines functions for saving and loading MLflows with the ``python_function`` flavor.
+This module also includes utilities for creating custom Python models.
-For more information, see the :mod:`mlflow.pyfunc` documentation.
+For more information, see the :ref:`custom Python models documentation <custom-python-models>` and the :mod:`mlflow.pyfunc` documentation.

 H\ :sub:`2`\ O (``h2o``)
 ^^^^^^^^^^^^^^^^^^^^^^^^